linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 correct drivers and to reduce code duplication.

-Linux supports one of the most diverse set of device drivers type, some examples are: TTY, serial, SCSI, fileystem, ethernet, USB, framebuffer, input, sound, etc.
+Linux supports one of the most diverse set of device drivers type, some examples are: TTY, serial, SCSI, filesystem, ethernet, USB, framebuffer, input, sound, etc.